longturn/freeciv21/docs/Coding/hacking.rst

 Map Structure
 =============

-The map is maintained in a pretty straightforward C array, containing X*Y tiles.
+The map is maintained in a pretty straightforward C array, containing :math:`X\times Y` tiles.
 You can use the function :code:`struct tile *map_pos_to_tile(x, y)` to find a pointer to a specific tile.
-A tile has various fields;
-see the struct in :file:`common/map.h`.
+A tile has various fields; see the struct in :file:`common/map.h`.

 You may iterate tiles, you may use the following methods: